Gesee-y/ReactiveECS.jl/README.md

 - **Allow lazy operations**: Such as lazy entities creation.
 - **Entities hierarchy**: You are allowed to build parent-child relationships betwenn entities.
 - **Multiple components per entities**: Through multiple tables and foreign keys.
+- **No memory movements once stable**: Once the ECS reached its peak, no more allocations or desallocations.

 ---